Garden Checklist for Autumn

 Sowing and Planting

-If you haven't already, be sure to check out our previous blog post 'Six Gardening Jobs to do in September' for further info on bulb planting.
+If you haven't already, be sure to check out our previous blog post 'Six Gardening Jobs To Do in September' for further info on bulb planting.

 ~